 We have no rules other than using common courtesy toward other guests.
 This is a tranquil area and people tend to rise with the sun and sleep early after an exhilarating day.
 We do not, however, rent to pets, as this is a wildlife refuge and their scent scares away the animals.

-I'm a proud owner, with my husband Kirk, of Casa Bambu Beach House Resort, a multiple TripAdvisor award winning property.
+I and my wife Lyn are proud owners of Casa Bambu Beach House Resort, a multiple TripAdvisor award winning property.
 Since 1994 we have had the pleasure of hosting guests from all over the world in our bamboo houses and seen many return multiple times to enjoy this unique, amazing place.

-Back in the U.S. Kirk has been a "green" builder and home designer in Austin, TX.
-His houses are ultra efficient - utilizing passive solar techniques, proper siting and other applications that conserve energy while providing comfortable shelter.
+Back in the U.S. I've has been a "green" builder and home designer in Austin, TX.
+The houses are ultra efficient - utilizing passive solar techniques, proper siting and other applications that conserve energy while providing comfortable shelter.